Music Law Research Guide

 - Electronic Frontier Foundation (EFF)

-EFF is a non-profit advocacy group involved in litigation and lobbying for the ,public interest in every critical battle affecting digital rights.Š
+EFF is a non-profit advocacy group involved in litigation and lobbying for the public interest and civil liberties in the digital world.

 - Future of Music Coalition